Common causes for a smelly and sore penis include:

 - with medicines, such as antibiotics or antifungal creams

 - by using simple self care measures, such as more frequent washing

-If the skin of your penis is irritated, avoid anything that might make it worse, such as particular brands of soap.
+If the skin of your penis is irritated, avoid anything that might make it worse, such as perfumed soaps and products.